Happy Valentine’s Day!

 - Are you ready to take on each other’s debts and financial obligations?

-Transparency and understanding is important in a relationship.
+Transparency and understanding are important in a relationship.
 Once you move in together, many things change.
 We recommend figuring out who is responsible for what.

 - Who will take out the trash?

-- Which one of you will do dishes?
+- Which one of you will do the dishes?